 With training in special education, classroom teaching experience, and having worked in the field of pediatric brain

-needs of students with brain injuries.
+of students with brain injuries.

 For twenty-three years Dr. Tyler served as director of an innovative statewide program in Kansas that provided training, consultation, and technical